schalkneethling/150days-of-html/content/book/day16/_index.md

+---
+title: Chapter 16 | The sectioning elements
+keywords: html, html standard, how-to, learn html
+description: In this chapter we are going to start digging into the sectioning elements.
+menu:
+  book:
+    weight: 16
+---

-# Day 16
+# Chapter 16 | The sectioning elements

-Welcome to Day 16!

-As mentioned yesterday, today we are going to start digging into the sectioning elements.
+As mentioned in the previous chapter, in this chapter we are going to start digging into the sectioning elements.
 Most of these were introduced with the release of HTML5, but some have been around since the beginning of the web.
 Sectioning elements allow us to [semantically markup](https://en.wikipedia.org/wiki/Semantic_HTML) our pages and applications to aid user-agents and assistive technologies to better understand, interpret and present our content to end-users.
 It also assists other machine-based systems, such as search engine spiders, to better index the web by inferring meaning from the various parts that make up the overall page or application.
 This then also forms part of a larger initiative known as [the semantic web](https://www.w3.org/standards/semanticweb/).

 There is quite a bit to cover here so, let's take it one piece, or element 😜, at a time starting from the top of our document.